-When to use a print coating
+When should a print coating be used?

 In most instances a coating will help protect and enhance your final printed product.
 They are a must for any piece being mailed, or recommended for any product printed on coated paper that will get handled, such as business cards, brochures, bookmarks, rack cards, catalogs or presentation folders.
 Your printer can help you decide what type of coating is right for your project.

-When not to use a print coating
+When should a print coating not be used?

 There are certain times when you do want your paper to go naked.
 It may be difficult to write on coated paper, especially if it has a glossy coating.
 If you are ordering greeting or note cards and intend to write inscriptions on the inside make sure to specify no coating on the inside of the card.
 The same goes for the address side of postcards or other mailing panels unless your printer or mailing house assures you they can print addresses on coated paper (as PFL does).
 If in doubt ask for some samples and run them through your printer or try writing on them.

 Spot Varnish highlighting the NYC letters creates an eye-catching shine.